Sight Words Every K1-K2 Child Should Know (Singapore MOE List)

 - Phonics is the strategy for decoding new, unfamiliar words by sounding them out

-- Sight words are the shortcut for the most common words, eliminating the need to decode them every time
+- Sight words are the shortcut for the most common words, eliminating the need to decode them every single time

-When your child encounters a sentence like "The cat sat on the mat":
+Think about a sentence like "The cat sat on the mat":

 - "The" is a sight word (irregular, must be memorised)